Southern Arizona VA Health Care System

 - Bring a responsible adult (over 18 years old) to your appointment.
 We will ask them to wait in the lobby and after the procedure, take you home.

-- Please note: If you arrive without a responsible adult, even if you complete the prep, your procedure may need to be rescheduled, or you may need to spend the night in the hospital.
+- Please note: If you arrive without a responsible adult, even if you complete the prep, your procedure may need to be rescheduled.
 Please call your Patient Aligned Care Team (PACT)to discuss options in advance if you do not have someone to come with you.

 After your Procedure